inthreedee/photoprism-transfer-album/README.md

 ## Options:
 ```
 Usage: transfer-album.sh <options>
   -a, --import-all            Import all photo albums (default)
   -n, --album-name [name]     Specify a single album name to import
   -d, --takeout-dir [dir]     Specify an alternate Google Takeout directory
                               Defaults to the current working directory
   -s, --sidecar-dir [dir]     Specify the sidecar directory (name matching only)
+      --metadata-name [name]  Specify the name of metadata files.
+Default: metadata.json
   -m, --match [option]        Set the method used to match/identify photos
                               Valid options: hash/name - Default matching: hash
   -b, --batching [option]     Set to true/false to enable/disable batch submitting
                               to the API.
 When false, photos are submitted
                               the the API one at a time. (default: true)
   -c, --config [file]         Specify an optional configuration file
   -h, --help                  Display this help
 ```

 If `--album-name` is not specified, all albums will be imported.